 Bloemenmarkt aka Amsterdam Flower Market

 When I think about Amsterdam I think about flowers – tulips to be specific.
 While a day trip to Keukenhof – the biggest flower park in the world – can really dent your Amsterdam budget a visit to the Flower Market will cost you nothing.
-The Bloemenmarkt is actually Europe’s only floating market and is a great place to pick up some bulbs as a souvenir of your time in the city.
+The Bloemenmarkt is actually Europe’s only floating market and is a great place to pick up some bulbs as an Amsterdam souvenir of your time in the city.

 While this is now one of the more touristy things to do Amsterdam I still think it is worth a visit and is a great free thing to do in the city.